 Mixed methods sampling requires an understanding and acknowledgment of the sampling strategies that occur in QUAN and QUAL research.
 Probability sampling techniques are used most often in QUAN research to obtain a sample that most accurately represents the entire population.
 Purposive sampling techniques are used mainly in QUAL research to select participants or other units of study who can provide or yield data that will address the research questions.
 Although convenience sampling is sometimes used in QUAL and QUAN research, it includes samples that are the most available to the researcher; these may not be representative of the population being studied and may yield biased data.
-Because techniques for mixed methods include choosing participants for a study using both probability and purposive sampling, a comparison of purposive and probability sampling techniques is presented in Table 3-3.
+Because techniques for mixed methods include choosing participants for a study using both probability and purposive sampling, a comparison of purposive and probability sampling techniques is presented in Table 3-4.

 Mixed methods sampling includes characteristics of both purposive and probability sampling.
-Combining sampling techniques for QUAL and QUAN methods requires thoughtful attention and creativity.
-When generating samples for the QUAN
+Combining sampling techniques for QUAL and QUAN methods

-Table 3-3 Comparison Between Purposive and Probability Sampling Techniques
+Table 3-4 Comparison Between Purposive and Probability Sampling Techniques